Saturday, January 25, 2014

-3. Melt the butter in a saucepan over medium-high heat, then stir in the brown sugar and salt until combined.
+3. Melt the butter in a saucepan over medium-high heat, then stir in the brown sugar, corn syrup, and salt until combined.
 Bring the mixture to a boil and continue to boil for 4 minutes, without stirring.
 Remove from the heat and mix in the Sriracha, cumin, and baking soda.

 4. Pour the sugar mixture over the popcorn, then toss together until evenly coated.
 (A silicone spatula works well for this step.)